zheeeng/OSX-devconfig-formula/Node.js/NPM.md

 ## `package.json` file

 For generating `package.json`, just run `npm init` and follow the prompt instructions.
 Additionally, you can get a default `package.json` by running `npm init -y`.
-If there is no description field in the package.json, npm uses the first line of the `README.md` or `README` instead.
+If there is no description field in the package.json, NPM uses the first line of the `README.md` or `README` instead.

 Check more [details](https://docs.npmjs.com/files/package.json) or run `npm help package.json`.